 Today’s home laundry appliances from top brands like LG are more reliable than ever.
 Over time though, you may notice your LG dryer not drying as well as it used to.
 What’s causing the problem, and is there something wrong with the unit itself?
-The answer may surprise you, and could even save your home from a potential dryer fire.
+The answer to why your dryer takes too long to dry or isn’t drying at all may surprise you.
+In fact, it could even save your home from a potential dryer fire.

 Why Is My LG Dryer Not Drying?

 Whether your dryer takes forever to dry or doesn’t get hot at all, there’s a good chance that you can take care of the problem yourself.
 It’s always possible that something is broken, but restricted airflow due to clogged vents is the most likely cause.
-The good news is, it’s also the easiest to fix.
+The good news is, our LG dryer troubleshooting guide has you covered.

 Dangers of Clogged Dryer Vents